 In recent years, Peru has made notable progress in terms of coverage and access to education, particularly in rural areas.
 However, the academic performance of the students has not improved significantly.
 Students in rural areas exhibit considerable educational gaps compared to their peers in urban areas.
 These gaps could potentially be exacerbated by the school closures, as high-income families can easily access diverse sources of instruction — such as TV, computers, smartphones, and books compared to vulnerable populations.

-In Peru, researchers are measuring the impact of “MateWasi – Aprendiendo en familia” on learning outcomes.
+In Peru, researchers measured the impact of “MateWasi – Aprendiendo en familia” on learning outcomes.
 One thousand sixty-five households with at least one child of preschool age (4 to 6) were randomly assigned to receive the radio program through a local station along with caregiver training or to a comparison group.
 Households assigned to the comparison group have access to the radio program (as it is broadcast on a local station) but are not encouraged to have their preschoolers attend the lessons.

 For 10 weeks, forty 15-minute mathematics lessons were broadcast .
 Each lesson included music, games and interaction with caregivers to promote learning.
 Additionally, caregivers participating in the program received calls and text messages from specialists who guided them in parenting topics and provided them with relevant pedagogical activities.
 They also received a package of materials with educational worksheets and guides to supplement the radio activities.